UIUC-iSchool-DataViz/spr2024/week10/lecture19.md

 layout: lecture
 tags:
   - javascript
-  - iodide
+  - starboard
   - geo
 include_vega: true
 setup_script: setup_script.js
 description: >-
-  We'll discuss a bit about updating vega-lite visualizations using their API in Iodide, and we'll move on to looking at GeoJSON data in Jupyter and what it looks like.
+  We'll discuss a bit about updating vega-lite visualizations using their API in Starboard, and we'll move on to looking at GeoJSON data in Jupyter and what it looks like.
 ---

 ## Visualization Reports